Housma/forminator-phone-country-autodetect/README.md

 3. Activate the plugin via WordPress admin
 4. Go to **Settings > Forminator Phone Autodetect** to add your ipapi.co API key (optional)

 ---

-## 📸 Screenshots

-- Admin settings with API key field
-- Auto-filled phone field in Forminator with country code

----